 Bridge to Employment (BTE) Program Policies

-The following information pertains to BTE program participation, evaluation, photo consent and release, mobile app notifications, and parental/guardian acknowledgments.
+The following information pertains to BTE program participation, evaluation, photo consent and release, and parental/guardian acknowledgments.
 This information should be reviewed by all BTE program participants, as well as parents or legal guardians for those who are minors.

 BTE Program Participation & Evaluation Activities